Your Cart ()

 Water Sources

 It's crucial for your body to get the water that it needs to sustain the body.
 You can get some of your water from food, but that H20 is your best source.
+Knowing the best way to store emergency water is key to ensuring you have access to clean drinking water in any scenario.
 It's important to drink an adequate amount of water at your home.
 Use a filter like a Berkey Water Filter to rid of any bacteria and chemicals that might be in the water.
 Some people say they just get tired of water.
 In this case, add natural flavors to your filtered water for a boost of taste.
 You can also drink juice and milk for hydration.
 Stay away from alcoholic beverages when you're feeling dehydrated as they cause the body to lose more liquid through urination.

 Natural Loss Of Water